Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/cholesky.rst

      * 2: Uses highest DSP and memory utilization.
 This value supports inner loop unrolling to improve overall throughput with a limited increase in DSP resources.
 This is the most flexible architecture for design exploration.
    * Inner loop pipeling

-     * >1: For ARCH 2, enables resource share and reduce the DSP utilization.
-When using complex floating-point data types, setting the value to 2 or 4 significantly reduces DSP utilization.
+     * >1: For ARCH 2, enables resource share and reduces the DSP utilization.
+When using complex floating-point data types, setting the value to two or four significantly reduces DSP utilization.
    * Inner loop unrolling

      * For ARCH 2, duplicates the hardware required to implement the loop processing by a specified factor, executes the corresponding number of loop iterations in parallel, and increases throughput but also increases DSP and memory utilization.